pwrdrvr/dynamodb-session-store/README.md

 # Overview

-Partial, as of 2022-05-25, implementation of a DynamoDB-based session store for [express-session](https://www.npmjs.com/package/express-session), using the [AWS SDK for JS v3](https://github.com/aws/aws-sdk-js-v3).
+[DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)-based session store for [express-session](https://www.npmjs.com/package/express-session), using the [AWS SDK for JS v3](https://github.com/aws/aws-sdk-js-v3), offering configurability for cost, performance, and reliability not found in other DynamoDB session stores.

+DynamoDB is an excellent choice for session stores because it is a fully managed service that is highly available, durable, and can scale automatically (to nearly unlimited levels) to meet demand.
+DynamoDB reads will typically return in 1-3 ms if capacity is set correctly and the caller is located in the same region as the `Table`.

 # Features